mmgalushka/onnx-hello-world/README.md

 If you would like about ONNX please follow the following [link](https://github.com/onnx/).

-## What this 'ONNX Hello World' project?
+## Why do we need this 'ONNX Hello World' project?

 You might be asking the question: _why do we need this project if we already have excellent documentation [here](https://github.com/onnx/)_?
 I believe the best way to learn something new is to try-examples-yourself.
 So I tried to follow the existing documentation, repeat, and introduce some new steps.
 This way I tried to learn this technology and share my experience with others.